NCERT Solutions for Class 6 Science Chapter 11 - Light, Shadows and Reflections

 Downloading the files is easy and free of cost.

-Students will able to gain additional knowledge on the covered chapters.
+Students will be able to gain additional knowledge on the covered chapters.

 The lessons provided can be referred whenever required.

-The solutions are aimed to helped students solving difficult questions.
+The solutions are aimed to help students solve difficult questions.

 The time light falls on any object, some amount of light starts to reflect.
 This reflected amount of light comes back to human eyes, and that’s how we see any object.
 Sun is a prime example of a luminous object (produces light).